-480/580.
-Special Topics in Political Science.
+698. Seminar in Selected Topics in History.
 Credit 3 hours.
-Prerequisites: Junior standing or permission of Department Head approval.
-A detailed study of a topic selected by the instructor.
-Topics and instructors will vary.
-May be repeated once, but Department Head is required to count more than 3 hours toward the B.A. in Political Science or M.A. in Political Science.
+An intensive survey of a topic selected by the instructor.
+Topics and instructors will vary from semester to semester.
+Study of primary sources and the historical literature, with student presentations and student-led seminar discussions emphasized.
+May be repeated but Department Head approval is required to count more than 3 hours toward the M.A. in History degree.
+Offered intermittently.